Skip to Content

-Painted flowers on a dark background seem to be a popular element of these gallery walls.
+Painted flowers on a dark background seem a popular element of these gallery walls.
 This gave me the idea for an upcycled flower decoupage tray.
 The tray is featured in the A to Z of clever upcycling ideas.

 Free Antique Still Life Flowers Paintings To Download

-The Dutch Masters of the 17th Century were well known for their wonderful floral still life paintings.
-These were painted on a dark background often with other objects in the paintings such as insects and animals.
+The Dutch Masters of the 17th Century were well known for their wonderful floral still-life paintings.
+These were painted on a dark background, often with other objects in the paintings, such as insects and animals.

-I have curated a collection of vintage floral still life paintings that are free to download.
+I have curated a collection of vintage floral still-life paintings that are free to download.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.